-The consequences of a natural gas release will not be impacted as a result of the special permit and the potential for such an event is expected to be less likely with the added safety programs noted above.
+The consequences of a natural gas release would not be impacted as a result of the special permit and the potential for such an event is expected to be less likely with the added safety programs noted above.
 However, if PHMSA denied the special permit request and FGT opted to lower the pressure, the PIR would be smaller in the event of a pipeline failure.
 FGT notes its contractual obligations would not allow for a lowering of pressure and FGT would need to replace the existing pipeline.
-As compared to current operation, the PIR as calculated in accordance with 49 CFR 192.903 will not change under the special permit since maximum operating pressure and pipe diameter will not change, thus there will be no additional impact on the public.
+As compared to current operation, the PIR as calculated in accordance with 49 CFR 192.903 would not change under the special permit since maximum operating pressure and pipe diameter will not change, thus there would be no additional impact on the public.

-Operation under the special permit conditions that provide an additional level of safety is expected to have a positive impact on pipeline longevity and reliability.
+Operation under the special permit conditions that provides an additional level of safety is expected to have a positive impact on pipeline longevity and reliability.

-Socioeconomics: This special permit request will not be situated in, or disproportionately impact, any predominantly low-income populations.
-The demographic information for the special permit segments using EPA EJScreen (2023) is shown in Table 6.
-The total population within a 0.5-mile radius of each of the special permit segments ranges from <45 to 970.
-The low-income population within a 0.5-mile radius of each of the special permit segments ranges from 7 percent in to 43 percent in Hillsborough County.
-The objective of the special permit is to avoid construction or ground disturbances in the pipeline ROW that will be necessitated if the special permit was not granted.
-As described in the special permit, FGT must apply alternative risk control measures to the special permit segments to provide an acceptable margin of safety and environmental protection to meet the requirements of 49 CFR 192.611 as outlined in the special permit conditions.
-Implementing enhanced inspection and assessment practices throughout the special permit inspection areas, in lieu of replacing the small sections of pipe experiencing the class location changes, extends pipeline safety benefits to a much greater area and thus will not have an adverse impact on the local population.
-In addition, avoiding pipe excavation, replacement, and pressure testing will minimize costs to the operator, will avoid delivery interruptions and supply shortages, and avert environmental disturbance.
-Thus, the increased safety measures associated with the special permit will benefit local populations.
+Socioeconomics: The demographic information for the special permit segments using EPA EJScreen (2023) is shown in Table 6.
+The total population within a 0.5-mile radius of each of the special permit segments ranges from 9 (Segment 165856) in Lake County to 1,591 (Segment 169428) in Orange County.
+The low-income population within a 0.5-mile radius of each of the special permit segments ranges from 12% in Orange County to 54% in Osceola County.
+Two special permit segments (i.e., Segment Nos.
+165997 and 170717) in Osceola County are located in predominantly (>50 percent) low-income populations.
+The objective of the special permit is to avoid construction or ground disturbances in the pipeline ROW that would be necessitated if the special permit was not granted.
+As described in the special permit,

+FGT must apply alternative risk control measures to the special permit segments to provide an acceptable margin of safety and environmental protection to meet the requirements of 49 CFR 192.611 and 192.619 as outlined in the special permit conditions.
+Implementing enhanced inspection and assessment practices throughout the inspection areas, in lieu of replacing the small sections of pipe experiencing the class location changes, extends pipeline safety benefits to a much greater area, and thus will not have an adverse impact on the local population.
+In addition, avoiding pipe excavation, replacement, and pressure testing would minimize costs to the operator, would avoid delivery interruptions and supply shortages, and avert environmental disturbance.
+Thus, the increased safety measures associated with the special permit would benefit local populations.

-Topography: The topography of the area surrounding the requested special permit segment is flat, open land.
-The general characteristics of the special permit segments project areas consist of relatively flat terrain and gently sloping highlands.
+Topography: The topography of the area surrounding the requested special permit segments is flat, open land.
+The general characteristics of the special permit segment project area consist of relatively flat terrain and gently sloping highlands.

 The topography of the special permit segments and the special permit inspection areas will not be changed by the approval of this special permit request.
-The granting of the special permit will avoid construction or ground disturbances in the pipeline ROW that would be necessitated if the special permit was not granted.
+The objective of the special permit is to avoid construction or ground disturbances in the pipeline ROW that would be necessitated if the special permit was not granted.